 - Compensation for partial loss of earnings

 Contrary to popular belief, The Defense Base Act covers PTSD (post-traumatic stress disorder) as well as other psychological issues.

 Why It’s Critical To Retain an Attorney with a Defense Base Act Claim

 A Defense Base Act claim can be extremely complicated, and dealing with it on your own will not only be stressful but could cost you an approval.
 Insurance companies are notorious for denying claims, and you’ll need an attorney you can trust to fight for the benefits you deserve.
 Not every workers’ compensation attorney has the experience with Defense Base Act claims, so it’s crucial to ensure you enlist the help of one who does.
 Having a DBA attorney on your side can help relieve you of stress and burdens so you can concentrate on healing from your injuries.

 If you need assistance with filing a Defense Base Act claim, we can help.
-As a workers’ compensation law firm, The Law Offices of George P. Escobedo & Associates, PLLC is proud to represent eligible contract employees of the government in San Antonio as well as throughout the United States.
+As a workers’ compensation law firm, The Law Office of George P. Escobedo & Associates, PLLC is proud to represent eligible contract employees of the government in San Antonio as well as throughout the United States.
 Contact us today at (210) 807-3178 for more information about how we can help you with your Defense Base Act insurance claim.